sapcc/argora/docs/architecture/architecture.md

 ## Components

 ### 1. Irconcore Controller
-The **Irconcore** controller is responsible for managing [Metal API](https://github.com/ironcore-dev/metal-operator) resources (`BMC` and `BMCSecret`) directly from Netbox based on some selection criterea defined in the ConfigMap `argora-config`.
+The **Irconcore** controller is responsible for managing [Metal API](https://github.com/ironcore-dev/metal-operator) resources (`BMC` and `BMCSecret`) directly from Netbox based on some selection criterea defined in the ClusterImport CR.
 It ensures that the desired state of the cluster is maintained by:
-- Monitoring `argora-config` ConfigMap for updates on each reconcile cycle.
-ConfigMap is mounted on the file system and always up-to-date.
+- Reconciling ClusterImport CRs and fetching data for the cluster slection from NetBox.
 - Creates/updates `BMC` and `BMCSecret` based on the selection critereas in the configuration.

 #### Key Features:
-- Reconciliation based on configuration mounted on the file system from `argora-config` ConfigMap.
+- Maintains BMC based on ClusterImport CRs and fetching data from NetBox.

 ---